• Skip to primary navigation

 Investments that can be made to change Liquid within 12 months.

-investments in equity instruments, investments in preference shares, government and Trust securities, debentures or bonds, mutual funds, partnership firm, individual Investments, and others
+investments in equity instruments, investments in preference shares, government and Trust securities, debentures or bonds, mutual funds, partnership firms, individual Investments, and others

 It involves the various debtors and bills receivables which mature in 1 year.